Transaction Operations

 const db = app.database()

-// Basic transaction operations
+// Basic Transaction Operations

 const result = await db.runTransaction(async transaction => {

-// Performing multiple operations within a transaction
+// Perform multiple operations within a transaction

 const todoDoc = await transaction.collection('todos').doc('todo-id').get()